rolfvandam/unknownfilm/README.md

 This project includes the scraper used to get the imdb title information.
 It can be run with `python manage.py updateindex`.

 This is the second version of the site.
-It the backend has been rewritten to use the Django REST framework.
-The frontend has been rewritten to use React with Reflux.
+The backend has been rewritten to use the Django REST framework.
+The frontend has been rewritten to use React with Reflux instead of plain JQuery.